 Here’s a list of tips for what to wear for Alaska shore excursions that are most popular:

 Air excursions.
-An amazing way to see Alaska and all its beauty is from a seaplane or with an Alaska helicopter excursion.
+An amazing way to see Alaska and all its beauty is from a seaplane or with an Skagway helicopter tour.
 Some excursions actually give you any additional gear you need (like if you’re going on a glacier hike, for instance), but others require you to dress warm and know what to expect beforehand.

 Anytime you’re in higher altitude, the air temperature drops.
 Air cools approximately 4 degrees F every 1,000 feet in elevation.
 It would be a safe bet to dress in layers, gloves and a scarf if you’re doing a glacier or flightseeing tour.

 Land excursions.
 Though not as cold as an air excursion, the wind can still get you on land tours, especially if you’re on an open-air trolley or zip lining in the rain forest.
 You’ll want to dress warm and wear a windbreaker.

 Sea excursions.
 These excursions are quite possibly the chilliest excursions of them all.
 The winds and splash whipping around the bends of the bay and onto the boat can be brutal.

 Most bay and sea excursions, like Juneau whale watching, have an inside and outside cabin for your comfort.